 So, Should You Invest in Blockchain Startups?

 There are so many positive noises coming from industries and businesses that are using blockchains.
-Yet, it is crucial to realise that this trend is new.
+Yet, it is crucial to realize that this trend is new.

 The answer may be yes, but it may be smarter to invest your money in established technology companies who already own a strong market share.